DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-preserving-art-for-the-future.md

 ![](/uploads/versions/art-strangeestimates---x----1446-632x---.PNG)

+<figcaption>The Arts Commission's current formula was leading to some strange estimates.
+For example, it estimated that it would cost the same to conserve a piece made of a robust material and in good condition as a piece made of fragile material and in poor condition.</figcaption>

 The revised formula also starts with size and scale, but then uses condition to generate an initial estimate.
 The estimate is then updated based on material sensitivity and a factor for frequency based on both microclimate and material sensitivity.
 The long-range projections then incorporate the treatment frequency schedule, interest, fixed costs and dynamic condition scores.

 ## Implementation: Easy tool generates updated forecasts with the push of a button